Taxes, Laws & Regulations - A Primer for New Homeowners

 Depending on the area, some laws can have a huge financial impact when it comes to owning a home.
 In California, two of the leading laws every home owner should be aware of are:

-Regulations exist for all kinds of remodeling or enhancements to the house – replacing the flooring and paint jobs are the only exceptions – HOA permits may still be considered necessary for outside paint jobs.
+Regulations exist for all kinds of remodeling or enhancements to the house – replacing the flooring and paint jobs are the only exceptions – HOA permits may still be necessary for outside paint jobs.
 City permits were mandatory for most everything in the area we lived in.
-Significant loss in time and effort and frustration can be the consequence of neglecting to get these permits before the work is done.
+Significant losses in both time and money can be the consequence of neglecting to get these permits before the work is done.
 The general impression imparted by the service providers is that these will be handled by them in a transparent fashion, but in our experience, it is the homeowner’s responsibility to ensure the service provided conforms with the guidelines and/or regulations.
 We were extremely naive and caught unawares when it came to permits/regulations the first time around.
 We are yet to figure out whether our contractor was plain clueless or could not be bothered to go through the permit approval process.
 We filed applications after the fact – fines are egregious (5x) when forced to do it this way.
-From that point on, we proceeded with work only after the permits were in place and in almost all the cases, the contractors got the permits as part of their workorder.
+From that point on, we proceeded with work only after the permits were in place and in almost all the cases, the contractors got the permits as part of their work-order.

 Related Posts:

-Last Updated: 03/2012.
+Last Updated: 01/2019.